AdobeDocs/campaign-web.en/help/v8/workflows/activities/enrichment.md

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_enrichment_simplejoin"
 >title="Link definition"
 >abstract="Create a link between the working table data and the Adobe Campaign database.
-For example, if you load data from a file which contains the account number, country and email of recipients, you have to create a link towards the country table in order to update this information in their profiles.
+For example, if you load data from a file which contains the account number, country and email of recipients, you have to create a link towards the country table in order to update this information in their profiles."

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_enrichment_reconciliation"